ttk1/implementation-for-textbooks/README.md

 # implementation-for-textbooks
 Issues, PRs are Welcome!
-Please share your opinion to improve correctness, clarity, maintainability, english grammar, etc. :)
+Please share your opinion to improve correctness, clarity, maintainability, english grammar, and so on. :)

 ## 01-tsa-shimada-2019